 5. Go on a Sunset Wine Tour

 Santorini is home to many fantastic wineries, so make sure you don’t leave the island without sampling the island’s finest grapes!
-If you want the full experience, take a 4-hour Sunset wine tour, where you will be taken to 3 traditional wineries to taste over 12 wines.
+If you want the full experience, take a Sunset wine tour, where you will be taken to 3 traditional wineries to taste over 12 wines.
 On the final stop, you’ll get to sip your wine whilst watching Santorini’s famous sunset- there isn’t really much that can beat wine with a view!

 6. Eat Frozen Yogurt for dinner